BKSalman/cool-ideas/README.md

 - [ ] A alternative for Discord that has proper screen sharing (with audio) support for linux (when I become a 1000x dev)
 - [ ] Make bindings to [playerctl](https://github.com/altdesktop/playerctl) library in rust
 - [ ] An AI model that can explain الإعراب of a word in Arabic
+- [ ] A simple app that measures the time it takes to press every key, to see the hardest to reach and can help optimize keymaps